sourcegraph/sourcegraph-public-snapshot/client/browser/README.md

 #### Caveats

 The window that is spun up is completely separate from any existing sessions you have on Firefox.
-You'll have to sign into everything at the beginning of each development session(each time you run `yarn run dev:firefox`).
+You'll have to sign into everything at the beginning of each development session(each time you run `pnpm rundev:firefox`).
 You should ensure you're signed into any Sourcegraph instance you point the extension at as well as GitHub.

 ### Firefox (manual)